julie-ng/newtonjs-talk-slides/slides/2-architecture-monitoring/3a-imagination.md

 <img src="./images/organizations/open-office.jpg" alt="Uniform Office" class="img-full img-open-office">

 Note:
+- We think technology is complicated.
+- We expected technology to be uniform
-- the problem is people
+- Do we expect people to be uniform?